PocketDocLabs/structml/README.md

 # structml
 A package for working with data using NLP and ML.

+## Features
+- The primary feature of this package is the `line_heal` module, which provides functions to heal strings of text that have been broken into multiple lines.
+This is useful for working with data that originates from a structured source, such as a PDF or a web page.
+- Parallel processing for processing multiple strings at once.
+- CPU and CUDA support.

 ## Installation
 **Requirements**: Python >=3.9 and Pytorch >=2.0.